bitcoin-dot-org/Bitcoin.org/_includes/example_p2p_networking.md

 )
 {% endhighlight %}

-We request a merkleblock for transactions matching our filter, completing our script.
+We request a merkle block for transactions matching our filter, completing our script.

 To run the script, we simply pipe it to the Unix [`netcat`